 Doctors will often use a series of questions to determine the symptoms in diagnosing depression and eating disorders.
 However, to effectively treat depression and eating disorders, an integrative approach that addresses both issues at the same time is necessary.

 At Toledo Center, we treat both depression and eating disorders.
 To effectively provide anorexia treatment, bulimia treatment, and depression treatment, our team of professionals uses evidence-based therapies that incorporate mindfulness, positive psychology, nutritional therapy, and psychotherapy.
 We help clients identify and address the underlying issues contributing to their disorders.
 We also work with clients to help them develop a healthy relationship with food.
-And our program involves proper nutrition to help the body to heal so the chemical imbalance in the brain can positively shift the mood.
+Our program incorporates proper nutrition to support the body’s healing process, allowing the brain’s chemical imbalance to shift the mood in a positive direction.

-If you need help with depression and eating disorders, call us at 419-885-8800 or complete our contact form.
+If you need help with depression and eating disorders, call us today or complete our contact form.